Hiking in the The Larch Valley, Valley of Ten Peaks, Banff National Park, Canada

 5-7 hrs · 16.9km · 1323m up · 1323m down

 On your final day of hiking in the Rockies, you’ll take on the Cory Pass Trail – a fitting finale to your adventure.
 This circular route loops around Mount Edith and serves up big views of Mount Cory.
 It kicks off with a punchy climb through forest before breaking above the treeline onto rocky terrain, where the panoramas really open up.
 A short section of scrambling adds a dash of excitement, with your guides on hand to point the way – by now they’ll know everyone’s abilities inside out.
 The effort pays off with sweeping vistas across the Bow Valley and a real sense of achievement.
-Back at the hotel, freshen up before heading into Banff for the evening to mark the end of your adventure with a farewell meal, a well-earned drink and plenty of stories to share.
+Back at the hotel, freshen up before heading into Banff for the evening to mark the end of your adventure with a farewell meal to celebrate, with plenty of stories to share.

 Goodbye Rocky Mountains